 No. Hosts are volunteers who see the value in hosting a youth from another culture and engaging in cultural exchange.
-The cost of youth travel to Boston (round trip airfare, ground transportation to/from Rapid City) and the cost of all group activities for the hosted youth are covered by the YouthStay program.
+The cost of youth travel to Boston (round trip airfare, ground transportation to/from Rapid City) and the cost of group activities for the hosted youth are covered by the YouthStay program.
 We do, however, welcome and greatly appreciate monetary contributions in any amount to help defray the cost of the airfare and program activities.
 Check the host agreement for more details about what is expected of you as a host.

 How will the youth get around?

-The hosts are expected to provide transportation to/from Logan airport as well as to a Medford meeting location each day so the youth can participate in local group activities as arranged and coordinated by the YouthStay program staff.
-Occasionally, hosts may be requested to voluntarily sign up to provide transportation to a location beyond the greater Medford area.
+The hosts are expected to provide transportation to/from Logan airport as well as to the local group meeting location each day so the youth can participate in group activities as arranged and coordinated by the YouthStay program staff.
+Occasionally, hosts may be requested to voluntarily sign up to provide transportation to a location beyond the greater Medford/Arlington area.

 What if the youth need medical attention?

 The youth have health insurance that will cover any medical expenses should they require an urgent or emergency visit to the doctor or hospital.
 Before a youth is fully accepted into the Lakota YouthStay Program, they must undergo a complete physical exam and submit a physician’s report documenting they are in good health.

 Can I host more than one youth?

 Yes, one, two or three YouthStay participants can be placed with a host at a time.
 Some hosts decide hosting several youth people is better than one and find the hosting experience is even more rewarding.
 YouthStay participants and their parents/guardians must approve this arrangement.
 We have found it best to place 2 youth with hosts if there are no children in the home.

 Why does Lakota YouthStay conduct criminal background checks?